 UIF: small deduction, big safety net

-The employee contribution is 1% of salary, matched by your employer.
-It's capped based on the SARS earnings ceiling.
-A small deduction that most people forget about until they actually need it.
+The employee contribution is 1% of remuneration, matched by your employer, subject to the applicable UIF earnings ceiling.
 See our UIF guide for claiming details.

 Verify with our South Africa PAYE calculator.